 5. Define the word "theatrical.”

 Finalists will be selected and contacted by mid-January to arrange for an in-person audition/interview.
 Depending on geographic location, finalists will be invited to the in-person audition/interview in one of the following locations on the date listed:

 If selected as a finalist, applicants must attend one of the above audition/interview dates to receive a final decision.
 Expenses for travel, lodging, etc., are the responsibility of the applicant.
 The audition/interview for finalists will consist of two parts – directing exercise and interview with directing faculty.

-For the directing exercise you will be asked to direct Scene Three from The Coming World by Christopher Shinn (start at the beginning of the scene and end with Dora’s line "That he'd - shoot himself."
-You will be provided two actors (either current Theatre School students or alumni) who will be memorized.
+For the directing exercise you will be asked to direct a short scene from The Brothers Size by Tarell Alvin McCraney You will be provided two actors (either current Theatre School students or alumni) who will be memorized.
 You will also be provided some standard rehearsal furniture (e.g. chairs, tables).
 You will be given up to 30 minutes to direct the scene under the observation of the directing faculty.
 The expectation is to see you in the process of directing a scene “on its feet,” however there is not an expectation to see a “performance ready” piece by the end of the process.

 Finally, you will interview one-on-one with the Directing faculty.
 We believe that during the interview, the questions you have for us are as important as the questions we have for you.
 There is no fixed format or schedule of questions for the interview but the faculty member(s) who conducts the interview may be interested in your theatre experiences, academic record, personal achievements, professional experience and plans for your artistic future.